2006 IndyCar Series: Mechanical regulations

-Broadcasting
+Television broadcasting

 ABC and ESPN returned to broadcast the entire season in the United States.
 Newly retired NASCAR Nextel Cup Series driver Rusty Wallace joined Scott Goodyear as a color commentator, while Marty Reid became the play-by-play commentator.
 Reid replaced Todd Harris, who was heavily criticized for his commentary during the 2005 Indianapolis 500.
 Jack Arute, Jamie Little, and Jerry Punch retained their roles as pit road reporters.
-Brent Musburger hosted three IndyCar broadcasts, including the Indianapolis 500.
+Brent Musburger hosted three IndyCar Series broadcasts, including the Indianapolis 500.

 Season report

-Pre-season
+Pre-season testing

-In January, fifteen IndyCar teams gathered at Phoenix International Raceway for a private two-day test to familiarize themselves with their Honda engines.
-With no complaints from any team, Barnhardt considered the test an overall success.
-Eighteen teams participated in a second testing session in early March at Homestead–Miami Speedway; the first two days of the test were spent on the circuit's road course configuration to prepare for the Honda Grand Prix of St. Petersburg, while the last day was run on the oval configuration.
+On January 24–25, fifteen teams gathered at Phoenix International Raceway for a private two-day test to familiarize themselves with their Honda engines.
+With no complaints from any team, Brian Barnhart considered the test an overall success.
+Eighteen teams participated in an Open Test on March 2, 3, and 5 at Homestead–Miami Speedway; the first two days of the test were spent on the circuit's road course configuration to prepare for the Honda Grand Prix of St. Petersburg, while the last day was run on the oval configuration.
 The testing at Homestead built anticipation for the season-opening Toyota Indy 300 at Homestead as the top-ten quickest drivers on the final day were separated by less than four tenths of a second.

-Championship

 Opening rounds

+Hélio Castroneves (pictured in 2011) won two of the first three races.

-Tragedy struck several hours before the Toyota Indy 300 at Homestead.
+Tragedy struck several hours before the Toyota Indy 300.
 During a morning warm-up session for the race, Carpenter crashed into the turn-two SAFER barrier and slid down the track.
 Despite several indications that the caution flag had been issued, Dana failed to slow his pace and slammed into the rear of Carpenter's car at nearly full-speed.
-While Carpenter suffered a concussion and bruised lungs, Dana succumbed to his injuries shortly before noon (local time).
+While Carpenter suffered a concussion and bruised lungs, Dana succumbed to his injuries shortly before noon local time.
 Dana's teammates, Buddy Rice and Danica Patrick, did not participate in the race out of respect for him.
 Although several drivers suggested to cancel the race, it began as scheduled with 16 cars on the starting grid.
 Sam Hornish Jr., who won the pole position the day prior, led a race-high 145 laps, but was relegated to fifth place after a poorly timed caution was flown as he made a pit stop on lap 160.
 Hornish Jr.'s teammate Hélio Castroneves moved into the lead, but on lap 180, Wheldon began challenging him for the first position.
 The two drivers remained side-by-side in the final twenty laps, and Wheldon eventually nosed ahead of Castroneves for the win by 0.0147 seconds, the ninth-closest finish in IndyCar Series history thus far.